rittmananalytics/snowglober/README.md

 This package is a WORK IN PROGRESS.
 It aims to automate migration of Snowflake instances to Terraform by performing the following tasks:
 1. extract all **objects** in **Snowflake** which map to a **Terraform** `resource`.
 2. create terraform files with resources made to map to each live object.
+# Usage
+## environment variables in `.tfvars`
+Snowglober automates the creation of the `terraform.tfvars` file, which is used by Terraform for variable definitions.
+It generates this file using your existing environment variables.
+If a variable already exists in `terraform.tfvars`, Snowglober will not overwrite it.

+1. Ensure your environment variables match (case-insensitively) with the variables listed in the project's [Environment Variables](#environment-variables) section.

+2. Run Snowglober.
+It creates the `terraform.tfvars` file based on your environment variables.

+3. Run your usual Terraform commands.
+The `terraform.tfvars` file is automatically included in these commands, for example, when you run `terraform apply`.

 # Dev
 This package is open source in nature, under the MIT license.
 Anyone who wants to contribute is free to do so, just reach out!